karansingh2328/Financial_Transaction_Analytics/README.md

 ---

-## 🗄️ SQL Analysis
+## 🗄️ SQL Business Analysis

-PostgreSQL was used to answer business-focused questions related to:
+PostgreSQL was used to investigate business questions related to:

 - Customer spending
 - Customer transaction frequency